Bears, Wolves & Mounties

 …quickly gaining an international following with their own thrilling adventures set in the savage Northcountry.

-In countless magazines, novels and movies, Northwestern writers told the gripping stories of bold adventurers (often scarlet-coated Mounties), fiercely independent women, loyal sled dogs, wild wolves and that almost mythic Northcountry.
+Countless magazines, novels and movies appeared.
+Northwestern writers told the gripping stories of bold adventurers (often scarlet-coated Mounties), fiercely independent women, loyal sled dogs, wild wolves and that almost mythic Northcountry.

 Dog stories.
-Besides London’s heroic Buck and White Fang, James Oliver Curwood gave us Kazan the wolfdog and Marshall Saunders gave us the yarn of Beautiful Joe.
+Besides London’s heroic Buck and White Fang, James Oliver Curwood gave us Kazan the wolfdog and Baree, son of Kazan.
+And Jack O’Brien released SILVER CHIEF: Dog of the North.
+O’Brien told the story of a legendary husky-wolf mix and his bond with a North-West Mounted Police Sergeant.

 For more about the North-West Mounted Police in Pulp Fiction Magazines, see My Complete Web-Archived Post Mounties, Wolves & Pulp Writers: North-West Stories and A De Herries Smith